 In the liver, alcohol is metabolized before proteins or fats.
 The liver’s inability to metabolize the fat results in high levels of lipid in the blood.
 The liver cannot make glucose from stored glycogen and therefore leading to low blood sugar levels.
 This interruption of the body’s natural defenses can really sabotage your weight loss efforts.

 In the digestive tract, alcohol acts as an irritant.
 Not only can it make conditions like IBS (Irritable Bowel Syndrome) worse, it actually damages the body’s ability to absorb nutrients.
 Drinking has been proved to decrease the levels of folic acid, b12 and thiamine in the body which eventually leads to malnutrition in alcoholics.
 Lactose is another sugar that is not absorbed properly while alcohol is present which leads to lactose intolerance.

 Studies show that when alcoholics are recovering, nutritional therapy is part of their progress and can reverse the effects of the damages.
-I tell my clients to curb their drinking drastically for optimal results in weight loss, but with the rising rate of binge drinking in woman; it seems to be a harder task than I thought.
+I tell my clients to curb their drinking drastically for optimal results from dieting, but with the rising rate of binge drinking in woman; it seems to be a harder task than I thought.

 In the meantime I will offer some tips for the times you do go overboard and ruin your weight loss efforts:

 1. Try to avoid high fat and sugar foods when planning to drink.